 We love the hydrophobic down movement.
 Yes, it adds a tiny bit of weight to the down, but it also adds a noticeable level of protection.
 Synthetic insulation still has its place for budget backpackers but nothing beats down, and particularly treated down.
 If you’re headed out in a wet area like the Pacific Northwest or New Zealand, buying a sleeping bag with hydrophobic down is a wise move.
 Fortunately, many manufacturers are moving in this direction, and it’s now the majority instead of the minority.

 Along with your tent, your sleeping bag is one the heaviest and bulkiest items in your pack.
 Sleeping bags run the gamut from around 1 pound for a true ultralight up to 2-3 pounds or more for less expensive options (for a comprehensive list, see our sleeping bag weight comparison chart).
 Like other gear categories, down is king in the lightweight sleeping bag world, and premium fill power (800+) is ideal if you're willing to pay for it.
 Make sure to keep an eye on the whole package as weight often is saved by using thinner shell fabrics and a trimmer cut.
-Utlraight sleeping bags are great for some people but certainly not necessary for everyone.
+Ultralight sleeping bags are great for some people but certainly not necessary for everyone.

 To take full advantage of the small stuffed size potential of your sleeping bag, you’ll want to pick up a compression stuff sack.
 Most sleeping bags these days only include a non-compressible stuff sack.
 One of our favorites, thanks to its creative waterproof construction, is the Sea to Summit eVent Compression Dry Sack.
 Take care when using a compression stuff sack—cinching it down too much can damage the insulation over time.
 It’s a better idea to lightly compress the bag so that it fits easily into your pack and not overdo it.
 And don’t store your sleeping bag in a compression sack for extended periods.

 We’ve written a lot about the temperature rating of your sleeping bag, but remember that your sleeping pad matters too.
 Keep an eye on the R-value, which is a measurement of how well the pad insulates you from the ground.
-R-values range from 1.0 (almost no insulation) to 9.5 (fully insulated).
+R-values range from 1.0 (almost no insulation) to 9.5 (winter-ready warmth).
 A summer backpacker can get away with a low R-value, while the average 3-season backpacker should look for something in the 3 range or more.
 A true winter camper will want an R-value that exceeds 5 depending on the conditions.
 For more information, see our article on the best sleeping pads for backpacking.

 Back to Our Top Sleeping Bag Picks Back to Our Sleeping Bag Comparison Table